awaregroup/IIALab/labs/Lab04.md

 1. You can check that IoT Edge has installed correctly by typing "iotedge check" and viewing the output.

-### Deploy the default Temperature sensor monitor deployment
+### Deploy the mock temperature sensor monitor deployment

 TODO : Introduction to deployment.json, expected state for IoT Edge, as well as the integrations with the IoT Hub.
 Location of the example deployment.